tgstation/TerraGov-Marine-Corps/docs/faction-design.md

 #### Xenomorphs

+- During the combat phase all roles should directly or indirectly be able to fight in this phase.
 - During the prep phase there needs to be some form of entertainment (Survs are excluded as a bad idea).
 Temp fix: xenos may swap castes on a long timer.

 ### Respawning and progression